getlantern/lantern/README.md

 vagrant up
 ```

-Log in into the VM and install required packages:
+Log in into the newly created virtual machine and install some required
+packages:

 ```
 vagrant ssh